 To supplement their diets, the men would search for grasshoppers, rats, and dogs to eat.
 The POWs assigned to handing out the food used a sardine can to assure that each man received the same amount.
 They were closely watched by their fellow prisoners who wanted to make sure that everyone received the same portion and that no one received extra rice.

 From September through December, the Japanese began assigning numbers to the POWs.
-The first to receive POW numbers were the men on the Lima Maru which sailed for Japan in September.
 The Tottori Maru sailed on October 8, and those POWs on the ship were the first POWs known to have received identification numbers.
-It was at this time that Alpheus received the number I-02945 which was his POW no matter where he was sent in the Philippines.
-The “I” may have stood for Imperial or simply indicated the number was assigned at Cabanatuan.
+It was at this time that Alpheus received the number 1-02945 which was his POW no matter where he was sent in the Philippines.
+The number “1” meant the number was assigned at Cabanatuan.

 The Japanese announced to the POWs in the camp that on October 14, 1942, the daily food ration for each POW would be 550 grams of rice, 100 grams of meat, 330 grams of vegetables, 20 grams of fat, 20 grams of sugar, 15 grams of salt, and 1 gram of tea.
 In reality, the POWs noted that the meals were wet rice and rice coffee for breakfast, Pechi green soup and rice for lunch, and Mongo bean soup, Carabao meat, and rice for dinner.